 The Iowa College Foundation (ICF) was chartered by the State of lowa as a non-profit corporation.
 As a 501(c)(3)tax exempt organization, no payment of federal and state taxes is required.
 All contributions to ICF are tax-deductible up to the limits prescribed by law – Tax ID #: 42-0745995.

-ICF’s 23 member colleges and universities are accredited by the Higher Learning Commission, have autonomous boards of control and derive their income primarily from private sources.
+ICF’s 23 member colleges and universities are liberal arts schools that are accredited by the Higher Learning Commission, have autonomous boards of control and derive their income primarily from private sources.

 Board of Governors